 The SPF Bycatch and Discard Workplan was updated in February 2022.
 It includes specific measures to address the risks highlighted by the ERA and to minimise the risk of further interactions with non-target species.
-A copy of the current SPF Bycatch and Discarding Workplan can be found on the AFMA website (or 'Commonwealth fisheries' - '-'Small Pelagic Fishery' - 'fishery publications').
+A copy of the current SPF Bycatch and Discarding Workplan can be found on the AFMA website ('Commonwealth fisheries' -'Small Pelagic Fishery' - 'fishery publications').

-In addition, rules relating to protected species management are spread across a number of instruments including concession conditions, Vessel Management Plans and Dolphin Mitigation Plans.
+In addition, rules relating to protected species management are spread across several instruments including concession conditions, Vessel Management Plans and Dolphin Mitigation Plans.